The Realm of Hungry Ghosts – part 4 of my life story

 In Tetuán, for some reason, I was suddenly “caballero”.

 I didn’t wake up that Sunday morning thinking “Today I’m going to dump Mariglia.”

 It just sort of happened.
 We spent the day together.
 Went for a walk in the hills outside town.
-She got into her usual thing of strongly disagreeing with me for absolutely no reason.
+She got into her usual thing of strongly disagreeing with everything I said, for absolutely no reason.

 Italians… You know.